Flex-Language/vscode_extension/README.md

 - Type `lw` to get suggestions for an if statement
 - Type `.` after a list variable to see available list operations
 - Use snippets by typing their prefix (e.g., `ifelse`, `function`, `for`)

+### Running Flex Programs

+To run a Flex program:
+1. Open a Flex file (with `.lx`, `.fx`, or `.flex` extension)
+2. Click the "Run Flex" button in the status bar at the bottom of the window
+3. Alternatively, click the "Run" icon in the editor title area
+4. Or use the Command Palette (Ctrl+Shift+P) and search for "Run Flex File"

+Note: This requires the Flex interpreter to be installed and available in your PATH.
+The extension uses the `flex` command to execute your programs.

 ### Example